ramith/customer-api-golang/README.md

 # customer-api-golang
-A sample micro service written in Go lang for demo purposes.
+A sample microservice written in Go lang for demo purposes.